ufcg-lsd/blowout/CONF.md

 Resource Connection Timeout | Timeout for an attempt to connect to a resource in milliseconds | **Yes** Resource Idle Life Time | Time that the resource will be available after your leverage in milliseconds | No (Default value: 0)
-Max Resourse Reuse | Maximum use of the resource to execute tasks | No (Default value: 1) Max Resource Connection Retry | Maximum connections retry to a resource | No (Default value: 1) Local Command Interpreter | The resource command interpreter | **Yes**
+Max Resourse Reuse | Maximum use of the resource to execute tasks | No (Default value: 1) Max Resource Connection Retry | Maximum connections retries to a resource | No (Default value: 1) Local Command Interpreter | The resource command interpreter | **Yes**